Committee Members

 Margaret Della, BxCB8 Secretary

-Oscar Martinez, Chair, Aging
+Oscar Martinez, Chair, Econ.
+Dev.

 Sylvia Alexander, Chair, ELCA